Understanding the different warning messages from PageSpeed Insights speed report

 Warning "Serve static assets with an efficient cache policy"

 Our resources are cached for about 1 minute (app data and preferences) and 1 hour (app script).

 The former is necessary to ensure that the app widget shows the most recent data, and allow you perform changes in your app preferences and have all changes reflected quickly.

 The latter is convenient to always have the latest version of our app, ensuring compatibility with the changes in the Shopify platform.

-Having a different cache policy would cause more harm than good; for instance, our app would not show the most recent changes on the shipping rates configured in your Shopify admin.
-For that reason, a shorter cache period guarantees that your correct shipping rates are displayed at all times.
+Having a different cache policy would cause more harm than good; for instance, our app would not show the most recent currency exchange rates.
+For that reason, a shorter cache period guarantees that the correct product prices are displayed at all times using the right conversion.

 Warning "Avoid long main-thread tasks"

 In order for our app to be displayed and continue working while your customers are browsing your store, it needs to remain active, and this is what the report identifies as a "long task".
 However, most of the time our app is doing nothing and consuming no resources but it must remain loaded to interact with your customers' actions.